Texas A&M vs. LSU NCAA Football Odds, Plays and Insights | November 27, 2021

 - Texas A&M is 7-5-0 against the spread this year.

-- The Aggies are 5-2 ATS when favored by 6.5 points or more this season.

-- Texas A&M's games this year have hit the over four times in 12 opportunities (33.3%).
+- Texas A&M's games this year have hit the over on four of 12 set point totals (33.3%).

-- In games that Texas A&M churns out over 379.1 yards, the team is 6-0 against the spread and 6-0 overall.
+- Texas A&M is 6-0 against the spread and 6-0 overall when the team churns out more than 379.1 yards.

-- The Aggies have turned the ball over three more times (16 total) than the Tigers have forced a turnover (13) this season.
+- The Aggies have turned the ball over 16 times this season, three more turnovers than the Tigers have forced (13).

 - Find the latest spread and moneyline odds for Texas A&M at SISportsbook.